 Uphill Lincoln is where you will find many of the city’s best independent restaurants and cafés, on the cobbled streets between the iconic landmarks of Lincoln Cathedral and Lincoln Castle.
 The Cathedral Quarter is a great area to come if you want to enjoy a top-notch breakfast in historical surroundings.

-If your idea of a perfect breakfast includes a satisfying cup of specialist coffee, then make sure you pay a visit to Eastgate Pavilion by Seven Districts.
-This local venture began in 2020 in nearby Welton, but now has three locations in the area, including this lovely spot in uphill Lincoln within the grounds of Eastgate Tennis Club.
+If your idea of a perfect breakfast includes a satisfying cup of specialist coffee, then make sure you pay a visit to CASK Kitchen, run by Seven Districts Coffee.
+This local venture began in 2020 in nearby Welton, and we were excited to hear they had opened a coffee shop, bar and restaurant at one of our favourite locations in town.

 Cafe St. Paul’s